autodiffml65-rgb/Dataset-Paper/README.md

 # PotSim: A Large-Scale Simulated Dataset for Benchmarking AI Techniques on Potato Crop

 This repository contains the official implementation associated with this paper.
-The corresponding dataset is publicly available [here](https://doi.org/10.7910/DVN/GQMDOV).

 ## Description: